brianboyer/brianboyer.net/_src/awards.md

 ---
 layout: base.njk
-summary: "Summary TK."
+title: "Awards"
-body_id: "awards"
+description: "I don't care much about awards.
+But in case you're interested..."
 ---

 # [Brian Boyer](/) won awards.

-I don’t care much for awards.
+I don’t care much about awards.
 They measure if you’ve impressed your peers, not your audience.
 But in case you're interested...

 ## The list